ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ### Not My File

 A special case is "Not My File".
-This error should be raised when the DataPlugin detects that the file to be opened, is not suited for this DataPlugin.
+This error should be raised when the DataPlugin detects that the file to be opened is not suited for this DataPlugin.
 This special error can be raised only in the `read_store` function by returning `None`:

 ```python